ptomaszek/dummy-form-filler/README.md

 -----
 Caveats:
+- Source code exists few flavours due to browser-specific `manifest.json`, see [manifests](manifests).
 - For FF, the `browser_specific_settings` must be set in `manifest.json` in order to work with chrome.storage.**sync**
+- For FF mv3 content scripts are loaded AFTER first invocation of the background scripts, so that the very first extension call doesn't work

 -----
 ### Development & package preparation